-3. Procedure for Measuring Airtightness of Building Enclosure
+3.4.
+Procedure for Measuring Airtightness of Building or Dwelling Unit Enclosure

-3.1.
+3.1.4.1.
 Equipment

 The Equipment listed in this section shall have their calibrations checked at the manufacturer's recommended interval, and at least annually if no time is specified.